ironcore-dev/metal-operator/docs/api-reference/api.md

 (<em>Appears on:</em><a href="#metal.ironcore.dev/v1alpha1.BMCSettingsStatus">BMCSettingsStatus</a>)
 </p>
 <div>
-<p>ServerMaintenanceState specifies the current state of the server maintenance.</p>
+<p>BMCSettingsState specifies the current state of the server maintenance.</p>
 </div>
 <table>
 <thead>